stronnag/LTM-lua/README.md

 ## Caveats

-Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies)
+Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies).
+Requires smartport (e.g. Frsky D16) compatible RX on the aircraft.

 ## Copyright and Licence